 Managing large back-end queries is also easier because your front-end code doesn’t have to figure out what’s changed in the data.
 Just pass the new data to the chart component and it takes care of the rest.

-Layouts are essential for untangling and understanding any network.
+Layouts are essential for untangling and understanding any network graph.
 The way we think about layouts is very different in a state-driven application.

 In the imperative model, a layout is an action triggered either by the application or by the user telling it to ‘run a layout’.

 In a state-driven application, a layout is instead a mode.
 As data is added or removed, the chart works to maintain the look of the layout, whether it’s a force-directed layout or hierarchy data displayed with the sequential layout.

 Whenever I talk to people about graph visualization, one question usually comes up: “Can I see all of my data on the screen at once?”.